jic5247/Android_SimpleTodo/README.md

 Notes:

 Spent around 3 hours to watch the walk-thought videos to set up "Android Studio" and type codes for the initial 2 user stories.
-Spent around another 3 hours to design the second activity of edit item and did research on "StartActvityForResult()", Intent and Intent.putExtras().
-This is a very out-standing introductory tutorial to a beginner toward Android development.
+Spent around another 3 hours to design the second activity of edit item and did research on "StartActvityForResult()", "Intent" and "Intent.putExtras()".
+This is a very out-standing introductory tutorial for a beginner toward Android development.

 Walkthrough of all user stories: